emilkowalski/vaul/README.md

 `modal`: When `false` it allows to interact with elements outside of the drawer without closing it.
 Defaults to `true`.

-`handleOnly`: When `true` only allows the drawer to be dragged by the `<Drawer.Handle />` component.
-Defaults to `false`.

 `direction`: Direction of the drawer.
 Can be `top` or `bottom`, `left`, `right`.
 Defaults to `bottom`.

-`preventScrollRestoration`: When `true` it prevents scroll restoration when the drawer is closed after a navigation happens inside of it.
-Defaults to `true`.

 `disablePreventScroll`: When `true` scroll prevention mechanism will be disabled.
 Scroll prevention ensures that page will not scroll on mobile when opening drawer.
 However this mechanism gets confused when drawer has an input with autofocus and therefore opens simulataneosly with touch keyboard.
 Defaults to `true`. `modal` set to `false` also disables it.